Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: The Virgo cluster

-Among the 200 DM simulations, the most representative halo (i.e. the closest to the average properties of the full sample, with a merging history in agreement with the mean history of the total sample) was re-simulated including baryons using the adaptive mesh refinement code \textit{RAMSES} \citep{teyssier2002cosmological}.
-Our paper uses this unique high-resolution zoom-in hydrodynamical simulation of Virgo, the Constrained LOcal and Nesting Environment (CLONE) simulation, which main properties are briefly described hereafter \citep[for more details, see][and references therein]{sorce2021hydrodynamical}.
-For this run, the \textit{Planck} cosmology from \cite{planckcosmoparam2014} was adopted with spectral index $n_s=0.961$, total matter density $\Omega_m=0.307$, dark energy density $\Omega_{\Lambda}=0.693$, baryonic density $\Omega_b=0.048$, Hubble constant $H_0=67.77~\mathrm{km/s/Mpc}$, and amplitude of the matter power spectrum at 8~Mpc/h, $\sigma_8 = 0.829$.
-The zoom region, contained in a 500~Mpc/h Local Universe box \citep{sorce2016cosmicflows}, is a 30~Mpc diameter sphere with a resolution of $8192^3$ effective DM particles of mass $m_{\mathrm{DM}}=3.10^7~\mathrm{M_\odot}$.
-On the baryons side, the finest cell size is 0.35~kpc.
-In this work, we also used a low resolution simulation containing $2048^3$ effective DM particles with $m_{\mathrm{DM}}=2.10^9~\mathrm{M_\odot}$ and a finest cell size 1.4~kpc.
-The sub-grid physical models for radiative gas cooling and heating, star formation, kinetic feedback from type II supernovae and AGN follow the Horizon-AGN implementation of \cite{dubois2014dancing,dubois2016horizon}.
-Moreover, the AGN feedback model has been improved by orientating the jet according to the spin of the BH \citep[see][for details]{dubois2021introducing}. \\
+Among the 200 DM simulations, the most representative halo (i.e. the closest to the average properties of the full sample, with a merging history in agreement with the mean history of the total sample) was re-simulated, including baryons using the adaptive mesh refinement code RAMSES \citep{teyssier2002cosmological}.
+Our paper uses this unique, high-resolution, zoom-in hydrodynamical simulation of Virgo, the Constrained LOcal and Nesting Environment (CLONE) simulation, whose main properties are briefly described hereafter (for more details, see \citeauthor{sorce2021hydrodynamical} \citeyear{sorce2021hydrodynamical} and references therein).
+For this run, the Planck cosmology from \cite{planckcosmoparam2014} was adopted with spectral index $n_s=0.961$, total matter density $\Omega_m=0.307$, dark energy density $\Omega_{\Lambda}=0.693$, baryonic density $\Omega_b=0.048$, Hubble constant $H_0=67.77~\mathrm{km/s/Mpc}$, and amplitude of the matter power spectrum at 8~Mpc/h $\sigma_8 = 0.829$.
+The zoom region, contained in a 500~Mpc/h local Universe box \citep{sorce2016cosmicflows}, is a 30~Mpc diameter sphere with a resolution of $8192^3$ effective DM particles of mass $m_{\mathrm{DM}}=3.10^7~\mathrm{M_\odot}$.
+On the baryon side, the finest cell size is 0.35~kpc.
+In this work, we also used a low-resolution simulation containing $2048^3$ effective DM particles with $m_{\mathrm{DM}}=2.10^9~\mathrm{M_\odot}$ and a finest cell size of 1.4~kpc.
+The sub-grid physical models for radiative gas cooling and heating, star formation, kinetic feedback from type II SNs and AGNs follow the Horizon-AGN implementation of \cite{dubois2014dancing,dubois2016horizon}.
+Moreover, the AGN feedback model has been improved by orientating the jet according to the spin of the BH (see \citeauthor{dubois2021introducing} \citeyear{dubois2021introducing} for details). \\